 The terms sex and gender have not always been differentiated in the English language.
 It was not until the 1950s that U.S. and British psychologists and other professionals working with intersex and transsexual patients formally began distinguishing between sex and gender.
 Since then, psychological and physiological professionals have increasingly used the term gender (Moi 2005).
 By the end of the twenty-first century, expanding the proper usage of the term gender to everyday language became more challenging—particularly where legal language is concerned.
 In an effort to clarify usage of the terms sex and gender, U.S. Supreme Court Justice Antonin Scalia wrote in a 1994 briefing, “The word gender has acquired the new and useful connotation of cultural or attitudinal characteristics (as opposed to physical characteristics) distinctive to the sexes.
 That is to say, gender is to sex as feminine is to female and masculine is to male” (J.E.B. v.
 Alabama, 144 S. Ct.
 1436 ).
 Supreme Court Justice Ruth Bader Ginsburg had a different take, however.
 Viewing the words as synonymous, she freely swapped them in her briefings so as to avoid having the word “sex” pop up too often.
 It is thought that her secretary supported this practice by suggestions to Ginsberg that “those nine men” (the other Supreme Court justices), “hear that word and their first association is not the way you want them to be thinking” (Case 1995).
 This anecdote reveals that both sex and gender are actually socially defined variables whose definitions change over time.

-A person’s sexual orientation is their physical, mental, emotional, and sexual attraction to a particular sex (male or female).
+A person’s sexual orientation is their physical, mental, emotional, and sexual attraction to a particular sex (male and/or female).
 Sexual orientation is typically divided into several categories: heterosexuality, the attraction to individuals of the other sex; homosexuality, the attraction to individuals of the same sex; bisexuality, the attraction to individuals of either sex; asexuality, a lack of sexual attraction or desire for sexual contact; pansexuality, an attraction to people regardless of sex, gender, gender identity, or gender expression; and queer, an umbrella term used to describe sexual orientation, gender identity or gender expression.
-Heterosexuals and homosexuals may also be referred to informally as “straight” and “gay,” respectively.
+Heterosexuals and homosexuals are referred to as “straight” and “gay,” respectively but more inclusive terminology is needed.
+Proper terminology includes the acronyms LGBT and LGBTQ, which stands for “Lesbian, Gay, Bisexual, Transgender” (and “Queer” or “Questioning” when the Q is added).
 The United States is a heteronormative society, meaning many people assume heterosexual orientation is biologically determined and unambiguous.
 Consider that LGBTQ people are often asked, “When did you know you were gay?” but heterosexuals are rarely asked, “When did you know that you were straight?”
 (Ryle 2011).